 This post may have affiliate links.
 Please read our affiliate and earnings disclaimer for more information.

-Having been raised in the Philippines from a different culture and time has created challenges in raising our teens here in the United States.
-You see, back home in my teenage years, we were raised with freedom and restrictions that we may have willfully and sometimes reluctantly followed without question.We grew up in a culture that recognized our parents authority and wisdom and so questioning their rules was not very “acceptable”.
+Being in the Philippines from a different culture and time created challenges in raising our teens here in the United States.
+You see back home in my teenage years, we were raised with freedom and restrictions that we may have willfully and sometimes reluctantly followed without question.We grew up in a culture that recognized our parents authority and wisdom and so questioning their rules was not acceptable.

 We grew up with responsibilities and chores and punishment and spanking.
-And honestly, I have no resentment of the way I was raised and I am grateful for my parents rules and firmness and has overlooked their faults and shortcomings because I wouldn’t be where I am and who I am today without them.
+And to be honest, I have no resentment of the way I was raised and I am grateful for my parents rules and firmness and overlooked their faults and shortcomings because I would not be where I am and who I am today without them.

 After all, they did their best to raise and educate us all 7 kids and we did have a wonderful childhood.
 We did not have fancy toys and gadgets but we had each other, great outdoors, rivers and lots of neighborhood friends.